Ice Chips: Rosen, Moore to draw in for Leafs - Article - TSN

 Toronto Maple Leafs

-Defenceman Calle Rosen joined the Leafs for practice on Friday, signalling he's been recalled form the AHL's Toronto Marlies and will take the roster spot of Martin Marincin.
+Defenceman Calle Rosen joined the Leafs for practice on Friday after being recalled from the AHL's Toronto Marlies and will take the roster spot of Martin Marincin.
 Marincin was waived on Thursday.

 Head coach Mike Babcock confirmed after Friday's practice Rosen and Dominic Moore would enter the lineup for Saturday's home opener against the New York Rangers.
-Andreas Borgman and Eric Fehr will serve as healthy scratches, along with Josh Leivo.
+Andreas Borgman and Eric Fehr will come out of the lineup and serve as healthy scratches, along with Josh Leivo.

 Friday's practice lines - Kristen Shilton, TSN